-GW has live-capture pig traps which can be loaned out in specific situations.
-Where other control options are not available, GW will loan a trap to manage problem feral pigs on private land.
+Northland Regional Council has live-capture pig traps which can be loaned out in specific situations.
+Where other control options are not available, Northland Regional Council will loan a trap to manage problem feral pigs on private land.

 If the trap is borrowed, the person is responsible for the welfare of any captured pigs, including their humane disposal by shooting.
 The individual must have legal access to a large calibre firearm, and the trap set in a place where it is appropriate to destroy the pig.

 The live capture cage trap catches feral pigs behind a swinging one-way door.
 It is baited with fermented barley to attract the pigs into the trap.
 It must be placed in a location regularly visited by pigs, and pre-fed before the trap is set.